Mpox: Nomenclature

 In 1958, the pathogen that caused mpox was discovered following two incidents where monkey colonies were infected with a pox-like illness for research purposes.
-It was originally dubbed "monkeypox", but the exact origin of the disease is not known.
-It is believed that transmission from African rodents and non-human primates, including monkeys, is possible.
+It was originally dubbed "monkeypox virus", and the disease "monkeypox", as it was first detected in laboratory monkeys, but the exact origin of the disease is not known.
+While it is believed that transmission from African rodents and non-human primates, including monkeys, is possible, there is little evidence that any monkeys are a reservoir species.

-Beginning during the 2022 outbreak, public health experts and researchers, particularly in Africa, had urged the World Health Organization (WHO) to rename the disease.
+Beginning during the 2022 outbreak, public health experts and researchers, particularly in Africa, urged the World Health Organization (WHO) to rename the disease, in order to decrease association with Africa.
 There had been racist comments on social media associating the disease's name with African populations.
-Stigmatizing remarks had also wrongly identified mpox as a "gay disease," as gay men, bisexuals, and men who have sex with men are among the most affected globally.
+Stigmatizing remarks had also wrongly identified mpox as a "gay disease", as gay men, bisexuals, and men who have sex with men are among the most affected globally.
 This stigma is thought to deter individuals from seeking diagnosis, vaccination, and treatment, reminiscent of the early days of the HIV/AIDS pandemic in the 1980s.
 Additionally, misinformation has incited violence against monkeys in certain regions, wrongly held accountable for transmitting monkeypox.

-The WHO put forth its approval for the new name Mpox, which was gradually adopted as the preferred term in the International Classification of Diseases (ICD) after December 2023.
+The World Health Organization (the authority on disease names) announced the new name "mpox" in November 2022, this was gradually adopted as the preferred term in the International Classification of Diseases (ICD) after December 2023.
 The name change retains a connection to poxviruses while making it easier to spell in various languages.
-The subtypes of mpox virus were also renamed; the clade formerly known as "Congo Basin (Central African)" was renamed clade I, and the clade formerly known as "West African" was renamed clade II.
+The subtypes of monkeypox virus were also renamed; the clade formerly known as "Congo Basin (Central African)" was renamed clade I, and the clade formerly known as "West African" was renamed clade II.
 For the purpose of preserving access to historical records to facilitate research, the term monkeypox and old subtypes names will remain in the ICD database as searchable terms.

+Virus naming is the responsibility of the International Committee on the Taxonomy of Viruses (ICTV).
+In June 2024, the official species name of the virus was updated from monkeypox virus to Orthopoxvirus monkeypox as part of a review of this taxon.

-Controversially, in September 2025, the United States Centers for Disease Control and Prevention (CDC) returned to using the name monkeypox, citing the monkeypox virus causes the disease.
+In September 2025, the United States Centers for Disease Control and Prevention (CDC) returned to using the name monkeypox, citing the monkeypox virus causes the disease.